sfbrigade/aws-cli-scripts/README.md

 Configure the DNS records for your domain to point to the new IP addres of the instance.

 Note: it may take up to 20 minutes to complete the post-launch installation and setup of Dokku, due to SSL parameter prime number generation.
+You can monitor the post-launch setup by logging in as above, then watching the log with: `tail -f /var/log/cloud-init-output.log`

+The default instance type recommended by the script is t3a.small, which will cost about $14/mo.